pinskylab/kelpEVOL_fq_gz_processing/README.md

 ## **7. Calculate the percent of reads lost in each step**

-If you are going to assemble a genome with this data, use [read_calculator_ssl.sh](https://github.com/philippinespire/pire_fq_gz_processing/blob/main/read_calculator_ssl.sh).
-Otherwise, use [read_calculator_cssl.sh](https://github.com/philippinespire/pire_fq_gz_processing/blob/main/read_calculator_cssl.sh).
-Modify the script name in the code blocks below as necessary.

 `read_calculator_ssl.sh` counts the number of reads before and after each step in the pre-process of ssl (or cssl) data and creates the dir `preprocess_read_change` with the following 2 tables:

   1. `readLoss_table.tsv` which reports the step-specific percentage of reads lost and the final cumulative percentage of reads lost.